ctII/dotfiles/README.md

 # Dotfile

-all my dotfiles and junk
+all my dotfiles and some likely used scripts